- Important information

 • Visitor visas of up to three years validity with 12 months stay on each entry will be considered for parents who are outside Australia and are not in the Parent visa queue.

 Please note that a condition will be placed on these visas that restricts the time you spend in Australia to 12 months in every 18 months.

-We would also encourage you to access this list of Frequently Asked Questions and this useful Document Checklist which will assist you in preparing your application.
+We would also encourage you to access this list of Frequently Asked Questions in relation to subclass 600 Tourist stream visas which will assist you in preparing your application.